Linares, Jaén: Economy

-The lead mines of Linares were in almost interrupted activity from pre-Roman times until the 1990s.
+The lead mines of Linares were in almost uninterrupted activity from pre-Roman times until the 1990s.
 There were also lead smelters and gunpowder, dynamite and rope factories as auxiliary to the mining industry.
 Currently, the mines of Linares are protected as cultural heritage.

-Santana Motor, the former producer of all-terrain vehicles for the Spanish Army which was recently shut down due to the economic recession.
-There is also a factory producing trains (CAF), another one producing components for wind turbines (Grupo Daniel Alonso y Gamesa), and a beet sugar plant (Azucareras Reunidas de Jaen S.A.), which now produces biodiesel from colza oil, palm oil, soybeans, and sunflower oil.
+Santana Motor, the former producer of all-terrain vehicles for the Spanish Army, was shut down in 2011 due to the economic recession.
+There is also a factory producing trains (Construcciones y Auxiliar de Ferrocarriles), a factory that produces components for wind turbines (Grupo Daniel Alonso y Gamesa), and a beet sugar plant (Azucareras Reunidas de Jaen S.A.), that produces biodiesel from colza oil, palm oil, soybeans, and sunflower oil.

 Sport

-Historically the town was always represented by a professional football team, however as the teams folded new ones came to replace them, producing a long timeliness of continuous clubs since 1909: SG Linarense (1909–20), Linares FC (1920–29), Gimnástica Linarense (1929–31), Linares Deportivo (1940–46), Atlético Linares (1946–48), CD Linares (1952–64), Linares CF (1961–90), CD Linares (1990–2009) and Linares Deportivo (2009–present).
+Historically the town was always represented by a professional football team; however, as teams folded new ones came to replace them, producing a long timeline of continuous clubs since 1909: SG Linarense (1909–20), Linares FC (1920–29), Gimnástica Linarense (1929–31), Linares Deportivo (1940–46), Atlético Linares (1946–48), CD Linares (1952–64), Linares CF (1961–90), CD Linares (1990–2009) and Linares Deportivo (2009–present).